 - Heavy or long menstruation

 - Short menstruation time

 - Mid-cycle bleeding

 Irregular menstrual cycles may be a sign of hormonal imbalance, or other more serious fertility issues.
-If any of the these hormones are not at the correct levels, the menstrual cycle may become irregular.
+If any of these hormones are not at the correct levels, the menstrual cycle may become irregular.
 Hormonal Imbalance may cause a variety of other health related issues that may affect quality of life.
-For example thinning hair, heart palpitations, low libido, depression, ect.
+For example, thinning hair, heart palpitations, low libido, depression.

 - Follicle Stimulating Hormone (FSH)

 - Luteinizing Hormone (LH)

 - Thyroid hormones

 Women over 35 may experience a decrease in fertility.
 The average 30 year old woman has a 20% chance of getting pregnant during any one cycle, but by the age of 40 that chance decreases to only a 5% chance of naturally conceiving during any one cycle.
 If you are over 35 years of age and you have been trying for 6 months or more unsuccessfully, it is time to see a doctor.